zarkones/XENA/README.md

 Bot builder.
 We need a manged way of bot building and distribution, plus this service will support binary encoding out of the box in the future.
 Thus making hash based detection useless.
 I intent this to also be used for building of other kind of software.

+### POSTMAN COLLECTIONS ###

+I’ve exported my collections from postman which I use for development purpose.
+That should allow you to better understand how to create your own bot for XENA platform.
+You can read Xena-Apep for reference, but Apep isn’t complete yet, I’ll probably focus on it in the following development logs.
+So, until then, feel free to reach out to me at zarkones.xena@gmail.com.
+Contributors are always welcome.

+Collections may be found in a JSON format under ./postman-collections

 ### RUN STEPES ###